-Dr. Michael Alston, Assistant Vice Chancellor for Student Rights and Responsibilities Director of Equity and Diversity.
+Dr. Michael Alston, Assistant Vice Chancellor for Equity, Diversity and Student Rights 910 Madison, Suite 826 Memphis, TN 38163 (901) 448-2112

-920 Madison, Suite 420

-Memphis, TN 38163

-(901) 448-2112

 Sexual Harassment

 The University of Tennessee Health Science Center recognizes that harassment on the basis of sex is a violation of the law.
 The University of Tennessee is committed to an environment free from explicit and/or implicit coercive sexual behavior used to affect the well-being of members of this academic community.
 Sexual harassment is unacceptable and grounds for disciplinary action.
 Students including residents who wish to file a complaint alleging Sexual Harassment should do so by contacting the Office of Equity and Diversity.
 Persons observing sexual harassment should report the matter to the Office of Equity and Diversity.